How to Fix Elementor 500 Error

 In the Options tab you locate the memory_limit and set it a value larger than 512M.

-Contact your website hosting provider if their control panel does not provide a similar interface.
+Contact your hosting service provider if their control panel does not provide a similar interface.
 You can increase memory limit by editing the php.ini or by adding a directive to your .htaccess file.

-Alternatively, you can also set the wp memory limit in wp-config.php file by adding the following code just below the WP_DEBUG line we edited earlier.
+Alternatively, you can also set the wp memory limit in wp-config.php file.
+To do this, add the following lines to your wp-config.php file just below the WP_DEBUG line we edited earlier: define(‘WP_MEMORY_LIMIT’, ‘512M’);

 Test Elementor with Increased Memory Limit